refaktor/rye-website/content/meet_rye/basics/functions.md

 is-positive: fn { n } { if n > 0 { return 1 } 0 }
 ```

-Value of the last expression is retuned from function call.
+Value of the last expression is returned from function call.
 You don't need to use return statement (there is return function, for when you want to return in the middle of code).

-We call them like we call builtin functions, by naming them and providing the arguments.
+We call them like we call built-in functions, by naming them and providing the arguments.

 ```clojure
 say-hi "Jane"